Turnitin Plagiarism Checker India: How It Works & What Your Report Shows (2026)

 Identify the specific passages driving the score.
 Once you know which passages are flagged, assess each one honestly.
 Were they paraphrased too closely?
 Were they your own previously published work — conference papers, chapters from an earlier MPhil — that should have been cited as self-citation?
 Or were they correctly quoted but the quote marks disappeared during formatting?

 Revise, cite correctly, and resubmit.
-Most institutions allow at least one revision attempt before formal proceedings begin.
+Most institutions allow at least one revision attempt before formal proceedings begin — and most supervisors would rather see a revised submission than escalate.
 Use this opportunity to paraphrase flagged passages properly, add missing citations, and ensure quoted text is clearly marked.
 Focus on substantive revision, not superficial wording changes.

 Seek expert help if the score remains high after revision.
 If thorough revision still produces a similarity score above your institution’s threshold, professional plagiarism removal assistance for PhD theses — which works by rewriting flagged passages with your ideas intact — can help resolve the issue before formal submission.